YeonSphere/Nexus-For-Android/README.md

 * Address bar for entering URLs
 * Tab management (planned)
 * Settings for customization (planned)
-* ... (add more features as you implement them)
+* ... (add more features as we implement them)

 ## Development

 This project is currently under development.
-Contributions are welcome!
+Contributions are welcome at the permission of the Owner/CEO!
+Contact at daedaevibin@naver.com or in the discord server

 ## Build Instructions